m-lee-uhm/mlee-uhm.github-io/essays/reflection-on-TS-and-ICS314.md

 ## Readability
 When I first took a glance at Typescript, I thought that I was reading Python.
 All that I knew at that time was that Python was a relatively easy language to pick up since it was easy to read, so you could see how I made that assumption when I saw variables being declared with “let”.
 I know now that Typescript and Python look completely different, at the time I believed that it was Python just because of how readable the code was.
 For example:
 ```
-let name: string = "Michael";
+let name: string = "Michael"; // let name be "Michael"
 ```
 For the line of code above, we could literally read it as is and it would mostly make sense.
-The confusing part of the syntax of Typescript is declaring types, but as long as we know what that looks likes, we can see the line of code above reads to "let name = Michael", or "let name be 'Michael'".

 ## Types
 Another feature of Typescript that I enjoy is that it has typing.
 Before learning about Typescript, I learned Javascript.
 While learning Javascript, I felt that it was weird compared to Java since it didn’t define variables when they were called.
 It always felt somewhat uncomfortable without being able to do that as I know I make silly mistakes at times.
 When I eventually progressed to Typescript I found that it allowed us to create variables with type restrictions, and felt relieved knowing that this feature would save my sanity one day.
 I do find it sometimes annoying to work with at times, but I think that the payoff is definitely worth it.
 ```
-name = 31;
+name = 31; // Throws an error, because name cannot be a number
 ```
 Thanks to types, we can prevent ourselves from doing something that we didn't intend for the function to do, like changing my name into a number.